Should I Register My Trademark?

 However, there are significant drawbacks as well:

-- Your legitimate use of the trademark is limited to the geographic area in which you started using it
+- Your legitimate use of the trademark is limited to the geographic area in which you started using it.

-- If someone in another geographic area starts using a similar trademark, you won’t necessarily be able to stop them from using it
+- If someone in another geographic area starts using a similar trademark, you won’t necessarily be able to stop them from using it.

-- Generally, it will be much harder to enforce your rights with an unregistered trademark
+- Generally, it will be much harder to enforce your rights with an unregistered trademark.

 Because of these risks, it generally makes sense to register your trademark and get the legal protections that come with registration.
-Furthermore, the costs of registering a trademark are relatively light.
+Furthermore, the costs of registering a trademark are relatively low.
 According to Pheiffer, filing fees generally cost around $300 (exact costs depend on the type of trademark you file for), while lawyers typically charge anywhere from $800 to $1,000 to help with filings.

-Federal Trademark Registration
+Key Benefits of Federal Registration

 - Exclusive rights to the use of the mark